sarahciston/shequalifies/posts/field2-dataIds.md

 #### Mejias & Couldry / Contemp

-newly ready to be commodified and extracted
->"data colonialism is changing society by transforming human life into a new abstracted social form that is also ripe for commodification: data.
-The means for this transformation are---to reiterate--not labor relations, but, more broadly, commodified social relations, or, more succinctly, data relations” (Couldry and Mejias 2019, 343). … “These new types of social relations implicate human beings in processes of data extraction, but in ways that do not _prima facie_ seem extractive.
-That is the key point: the audacious yet largely disguised corporate attempt to incorporate all of life, whether or not conceived by those doing it as “production,” into an expanded process for the generation of surplus value.
-The extraction of data from bodies, things, and systems create new possibilities for managing everything.
-This is the new and distinctive role of platforms and other environments of routine data extraction” (Couldry and Mejias 2019, 343).

 unfortunately humans are still attached to these data bodies, the stakes are material
 >“Even though the new social knowledge is produced through operations that bypass human beings, it is actual human beings, not “doubles,” who are tethered to the discriminations that such knowledge generates.
 It is a real person who gets offered a favorable price in the supermarket, an opportunity for social housing, or a legal penalty, all based on algorithmic reasoning” (Couldry and Mejias 2019, 344)